 So you’re looking for kids’ lockdown activities?
-Perhaps you’re suddenly faced with the prospect of being at home for the foreseeable and your kids being off school, and for many parents, this is a pretty daunting reality.
+Perhaps you’re suddenly faced with the prospect of being at home for the foreseeable and your kids being off school.
+For many parents, this is a pretty daunting reality.
 (It is for me, anyway!)
 Keeping children busy and happy – and making sure they’re not plonked in front of a screen too much – seems like a big task to me.
 Especially when we weren’t expecting it, and haven’t had long to plan.

-Whether you’re self-isolating due to the Coronavirus outbreak or you’re social distancing, there are loads of activities – educational and fun – that you can plan into your day.
+Whether you’re self-isolating due to the Coronavirus outbreak or you’re social distancing, there are loads of kids’ lockdown activities – educational and fun – that you can plan into your day.

-So here are 58 ideas activities you can do – split up into age – because a toddler isn’t going to be interested in the same fun stuff as a ten-year-old.
+So here are 58 kids’ lockdown activities you can do – split up into age – because a toddler isn’t going to be interested in the same fun stuff as a ten-year-old.

 But before we get to the list – a top tip!
 It’s good to have a structure.
 Divide the day up into a timetable and stick it on the fridge so that everyone can see it.
 Daisy aka Five Minute Mum shares her pre-school structure here.
 She also has this GREAT golden rule about doing activities with kids.